 We generate revenue in our Medical segment through the sale of medical devices that we print for our customers and from the sale of licenses on our medical software packages, software maintenance contracts and custom software development and engineering services.
-For the year ended December 31, 2013, we printed more than 146,000 medical devices, the majority of which were distributed to surgeons through our collaboration partners Biomet, DJO Surgical, Synthes and Zimmer and, as of December 31, 2013, we had an installed base of over 2,000 medical software licenses to academic institutions, medical device companies and hospitals as well as customers in other markets.
-For the year ended December 31, 2013, our Medical segment generated €28.0 million in revenue, representing 40.8% of our total revenue and 11.5% growth over the prior year.
+During the three months ended March 31, 2014 and the year ended December 31, 2013, we printed more than 35,000 and 146,000 medical devices, respectively.
+The majority of these were distributed to surgeons through our collaboration partners Biomet, DJO Surgical, Synthes and Zimmer.
+As of March 31, 2014, we had an installed base of over 2,000 medical software licenses to academic institutions, medical device companies and hospitals as well as customers in other markets.
+For the three months ended March 31, 2014, our Medical segment generated \notin 7.0 million in revenue, representing 37.3% of our total revenue and 6.2% growth over the same period in the prior year.
+For the year ended December 31, 2013, our Medical segment generated \notin 28.0 million in revenue, representing 40.8% of our total revenue and 11.5% growth over the prior year.